ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d2 - b - MongoDB - MongoDB Compass CRUD Operations.md

   4. Navigate to "Schema" tab.
     <!-- LT: demo only (ask students not to do it)  -->
     - there we can find stats of the schema of our documents
-    - LT: Update the type of one document (ex. change year to string)
+    - LT: Update the type of one document (e.g. change year to string)
     - takeover: **documents of the same collection can have a different schemas**

     - meme: SQL vs. MongoDB